Lazar Kojić

-Lazar Kojić (born 11 December 1999) is a Serbian professional footballer who plays for Proleter Novi Sad, as a midfielder.
+Lazar Kojić (born 11 December 1999) is a Serbian professional footballer who plays as a midfielder.

 Career

 Born in Belgrade, Kojić began his career at FK Brodarac before signing for Dutch club Fortuna Sittard in January 2018.
 He had loan spells back in Serbia with OFK Bačka and Radnik Surdulica, before signing for Proleter Novi Sad in August 2020.

 He has also played for the Serbian under-19 team.